AtulTeamMystic/MM-Backend/docs/FIRESTORE_SCHEMA.md

 ```

 Booster timers are surfaced through this document via the `boosters` map.
 Each entry is keyed by booster `subType` (for example `coin` or `exp`) and includes `activeUntil` (epoch milliseconds) and `stackedCount`, allowing the HUD to reflect stacked activations without additional reads.

+`assignedChatRoomId` *(string, optional)* now lives in this document as well.
+It is written exclusively by the backend (`assignGlobalChatRoom` + the RTDB offline trigger) so the server can reopen the same global bucket on reconnect.
+Clients read it for diagnostics only; the callable is the canonical way to fetch the current room.

 Referral metadata lives alongside other HUD fields: